business mentorship

 ELIGIBILITY CRITERIA

-Applications are peer-reviewed.
-There are a limited number of placements and acceptance into the program is determined by the number of mentors available with the appropriate skills and know-how relevant to your farm operation.
+• There are a limited number of placements and acceptance into the program is determined by the number of mentors available with the appropriate skills and know-how relevant to your farm operation.

 APPLICATION PROCESS

-STEP 1: Online Application
+Online Application

-STEP 2: Telephone Interviews
+Telephone Interviews

-STEP 3: Mentor Match
+Mentor Match

 Eligible candidates will have their application information sent to potential mentors.
 If we can make a match to an appropriate mentor, applicants will receive an email notifying them that they have been matched.

-STEP 4: Notification of Acceptance
+Notification of Acceptance

 Applicants who have been accepted and matched with a mentor will be contacted about next steps.
-Applicants who have not been accepted into the BMN will be directed to business resources and other learning opportunities.
+Applicants who have not been matched with a mentor will be invited to attend the online webinar series and directed to business resources and other learning opportunities.
+Unmatched applicants may also be invited to reapply for a future cohort.

-STEP 5: Fee Payment and Program Liability Waiver
+Fee Payment and Program Liability Waiver

-STEP 6: Mentorship Introduction Call
+Mentorship Introduction Call

 Successful applicants will coordinate with their mentor to schedule a 3-way call with their provincial BMN coordinator to review the mentorship contract and complete program orientation.

-STEP 7: Mentorship Begins!
+Mentorship Begins!

 Mentees will coordinate with their mentor to schedule a weekly one-on-one meeting over the late winter and into the early spring.
 Mentees will attend a Mentee Orientation Session to meet the other mentees in the cohort and will also be sent information about the webinar series and the dates for the Q&A sessions.
 As summer approaches the mentorship schedule lightens in recognition that farmers are busy!
-Your mentor is still available for check ins and questions and a monthly Kitchen Table meet up with your cohort members also provides support and connection.
+Your mentor is still available for check ins and questions and a series of Kitchen Table meet ups with your cohort members also provides support and connection.
 The fall is a time for reflection on the year, lessons learned and plans for next season!

 How are mentor / mentee matches made?